Tiiita/cnew/README.md

 ## C Project Creator

 A simple script which lets you create new projects in the C language much easier.
-It creates a gitignore, main.c and Makefile (makefile compiles using GCC by default)
+It creates a gitignore, main.c and CMakeLists.txt to compile
 ### How to use it:

 Clone the repository using ``git clone https://github.com/Tiiita/cnew.git``